Colorado Springs police praise patrons who disarmed Club Q shooter, confirm identities of five victims who died

 Sanders, 63, is the webmaster and a former board member for the United Court of the Pikes Peak Empire, a local nonprofit that holds social activities for the LGBTQ community and fundraising events — from bingo to drag shows — to benefit the community, Shelton said.
 Last week, the organization’s board selected Sanders as Prince Royal, a position that supports fundraising efforts and events.

 Shelton described Sanders as an “amazing soul” who loves everyone and keeps a smile on his face.
-“He always stands strong and pushed through anything that brings people down,” he said.
+“He always stands strong and pushes through anything that brings people down,” he said.

 Barrett Hudson was shot seven times in the back, he said speaking from a hospital bed via Facebook Live Sunday night.